MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

+[!INCLUDE [product-name](../includes/product-name.md)] provides the SQL-based experience for every [Lakehouse](../data-engineering/lakehouse-overview.md) artifact in the workspace.
+This SQL-based experience is called the **[!INCLUDE [fabric-se](includes/fabric-se.md)]**.

+The [!INCLUDE [fabric-se](includes/fabric-se.md)] enables you to analyze data in the [Lakehouse](../data-engineering/lakehouse-overview.md) artifact using T-SQL language and TDS endpoint.

-When you load data into a [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](../data-engineering/lakehouse-overview.md) workspace as Delta tables, a SQL-based experience containing tables that reference your Delta Lake data is automatically created in that workspace for you, called the [!INCLUDE [fabric-se](includes/fabric-se.md)].
+When you create a [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](../data-engineering/lakehouse-overview.md) artifact and create Delta tables in the [Lakehouse](../data-engineering/lakehouse-overview.md) artifact, the [!INCLUDE [fabric-se](includes/fabric-se.md)] will expose the [Lakehouse](../data-engineering/lakehouse-overview.md) data as a set tables that reference your Delta Lake data and enable you to query your data using the T-SQL language.

+Each workspace can have more than one Lakehouse and every Lakehouse is geting it's own [!INCLUDE [fabric-se](includes/fabric-se.md)].

 Every delta table in a Lakehouse is represented as one table in the [!INCLUDE [fabric-se](includes/fabric-se.md)].

-Every Lakehouse has one [!INCLUDE [fabric-se](includes/fabric-se.md)] and each workspace can have more than one Lakehouse.
+You can create your own T-SQL views, functions, and procedures on top of the tables that reference your Delta Lake data.

 :::image type="content" source="media\sql-endpoint\lakehouse-delta-tables.png" alt-text="Diagram showing the relationship between the Lakehouse item, data warehouses, and delta tables." lightbox="media\sql-endpoint\lakehouse-delta-tables.png":::

 > [!IMPORTANT]
-> The distinction between the [!INCLUDE [fabric-se](includes/fabric-se.md)] and [Synapse Data Warehouse](warehouse.md) is an important one as T-SQL statements that write data or modify schema fail if you attempt to run them against the [!INCLUDE [fabric-se](includes/fabric-se.md)].
+> The distinction between the [!INCLUDE [fabric-se](includes/fabric-se.md)] and [Synapse Data Warehouse](warehouse.md) is an important one as T-SQL statements that write data or modify tables fail if you attempt to run them against the [!INCLUDE [fabric-se](includes/fabric-se.md)].
+The [!INCLUDE [fabric-se](includes/fabric-se.md)] provides analytical/reporting capabilities over your lake data, but not the data management functionalities.
+In [Synapse Data Warehouse](warehouse.md) you can use T-SQL language to manage tables and update data, while in the [!INCLUDE [fabric-se](includes/fabric-se.md)] you are using Notebooks and Pipelines to update the underlying tables in the [Lakehouse](../data-engineering/lakehouse-overview.md) artifact.
 Throughout our documentation, we've called out specific features and functionality to align with the differing functionality.

 ## Automatically generated schema

-The table columns in automatically generated warehouses are derived from the source Delta types.
+For every Delta table in your [Lakehouse](../data-engineering/lakehouse-overview.md) artifact, the [!INCLUDE [fabric-se](includes/fabric-se.md)] will automatically generate one table.
+The column types in the [!INCLUDE [fabric-se](includes/fabric-se.md)] are derived from the source Delta types.

 | **Delta Data Type** | **SQL Data** **Type (Mapped)** |
 |---|---|